 Create design solutions to help elderly people overcome the barriers associated with learning new interfaces.

-A book manual, cards and a map to teach users about features and applications.
+A user manual, cards and a map to teach users about features and applications.

 To discover what was hindering people’s interaction with smart phones we first created an unconventional research journey that involved field visits to homes across Europe, workshop featuring magic tricks and hands-on activities (e.g. asking our participants to “draw” their mobile phones on a banana, using coloured pencils and stickers gave us a really good idea of people’s aspirations in relation to mobile technology).